EricTay1997/ML-Review/classical/01_linear_algebra_and_calculus/notes.md

 - Trace
   - Tr($\mathbf{A}$)$=\sum_i A_{ii}$
   - When the product is a square matrix, $\operatorname{Tr}\left(\prod_{i=1}^n \mathbf{F}^{(i)}\right)=\operatorname{Tr}\left(\mathbf{F}^{(n)} \prod_{i=1}^{n-1} \mathbf{F}^{(i)}\right)$
+  - The trace of a square matrix is equal to the sum of its eigenvalues.
 - Determinant
   - The determinant is the product of all eigenvalues and can be thought of how much a matrix expands or contracts space.